-A Nursing is a really employable degree, with 94% of graduates in work within 6 months; UK qualifications are internationally recognised.
+A Nursing is the number one health vacancy locally, and is a really employable degree, with 94% of graduates in work within 6 months; UK qualifications are internationally recognised.
 There is a demand for specialist trained nurses, such as paediatrics, chemotherapy and endoscopy.

-• Routes into health careers are expanding, with growing numbers of apprenticeships available from level 2 to degree level.
+Routes into health careers are expanding, with growing numbers of apprenticeships available from level 2 to degree level.

-There are roles into health at all levels:

-Domestic and portering roles may require few or no qualifications.
+• There are roles into health at all levels: Domestic and portering roles may require few or no qualifications.
 Administration, patient services, and HR roles may need GCSEs or higher.
 Scientific, technical and clinical roles need higher skills.
-There may also be opportunities in public health information.
 Explore local work experience and jobs on the 'your future' website below.

-Leicestershire is home to the Charnwood Campus - the UK's first Life Sciences Opportunity Zone - which will develop industry and research in Life Sciences, such as pharmaceutical products and new technology in medicine.
+Leicestershire is home to the Charnwood Campus - the UK's first Life Sciences Opportunity Zone - which will develop industry and research in Life Sciences, a booming sector in research and technology in medicine.